antonio-castellon/module-auth/README.md

         }
-        ,NTLM_DEBUG: false // to activate log messages ,NTLM_OPTIONS: true // to activate configuration from tlsOptions or use the default if it's false
+        ,NTLM_DEBUG: false // to activate log messages ,NTLM_OPTIONS: true // to activate configuration from tlsOptions or use the default if it's false ,NTLM_LDAP: false // to enable/disable request to ldap module automatically for each NTLM request

         ,CNAME: 'dev.example.com'

         ,passToken: '<passphrase-optional>'  /* if doesn't exists the module generates ones automatically */